beslimir/NewsApp_02/README.md

 This app is built on a MVVM architecture (with domain layer).
 The domain layer is very useful in bigger projects, but for demonstration purposes, I used it in my NewsApp.
 The NewsApp_02 is a bit different than the first one.
-I used also dagger hilt and the domain layer.
+I used also dagger hilt for dependency injection.

 It uses: